 Mt Joffre, BC

 The Joffre Range in the South Coast Mountains combines excellent access with some of the finest moderate technical alpine routes in Southern BC.
-Our Guided trips into this region typically will focus on climbs of Mount Joffre (2,710 meters), with a secondary objective of nearby Mount Matier at 2770 meters, if time and conditions permit.
+Our Guided trips into this region typically will focus on climbs of Mount Joffre (2,710 meters), with a secondary objective of nearby Mount Matier (2,770 meters) if time and conditions permit.

-These costs will include all guiding costs and all technical equipment.
-It will not include transportation costs, food costs, personal gear, or hut fees ($20/person/night if staying at the Flavelle Hut).
+These costs will include all guiding fees and all technical equipment.
+It will not include transportation costs, food costs, personal gear, or hut fees if required ($20/person/night if staying at Keiths Hut).

-- The standard climb on Joffre can be done via Cerise Creek (Anniversary Gl) in 2 or 3 days.
-The first day we hike in and set up camp at 2,000 meters, or stay in the Flavelle Hut at about 1,700 meters.
-The hike in is around 3 hours.
-In the afternoon of day-1 we would review all the skills required for the climb - snow travel, self arrests, belaying, basic glacier travel skills and rescue, etc.
+- The standard routes on Joffre are the South and East facing rock ridges, rising above the Anniversary Glacier.
+These are done via Cerise Creek (Anniversary Gl) in 2 or 3 days.
+The first day we hike in and set up camp at 2,000 meters, or stay in Keith's Hut ($20 donation per/person per/night required) at 1,700 meters.
+The hike in to base camp or the hut is around 3 hours.
+During the afternoon of day-1 you will review all the skills required for the climb - snow travel, self arrests, belaying, basic glacier travel skills and rescue, etc.

-The 2nd day we would leave at around 4 am or 5 am and head up to the climb on Joffre.
-There is some glacier travel required, but not too much.
-In early season up until August, the route is mainly snow/glacier for the first half, then mixed rock and scrambling for the 2nd half.
-We descend via the same route.
-By August the snow is usually retreated a lot and a lot more rock climbing is required.
+The 2nd day you will start at around 4 am or 5 am and head up to the climb.
+You will descend via the same route.
+By August the snow is usually retreated a lot and more travel on glacier ice and rock climbing is required.

 Typically a team can be on the summit in 5-6 hours, and back to the camp or hut by 3-4 pm.
 The hike out to the car from camp is about 2 hours.

 The same program can be used to climb nearby Mt.
 Matier as well.